jsantoro10/jsantoro10.github.io/_cases/nycbest.md

         - competitor2.png
         - competitor3.png
         - competitor4.png
+    analysis:
-    analysis: I rated each on aspects like desktop website experience, features, user flow, navigation, brand identity, and descriptiveness. **App or mobile website experience, accessibility, and user flow each received at least two ‘Needs work’ ratings**.
+        - I rated each on aspects like desktop website experience, features, user flow, navigation, brand identity, and descriptiveness. **App or mobile website experience, accessibility, and user flow each received at least two ‘Needs work’ ratings**.
 Half of the competitors’ sites weren’t optimized for mobile or assistive technologies, preventing key information from being accessible at all.
 In addition, important information like adoptable cats or service availability was difficult to find on the site itself, involving multiple clicks and scrolling, or hidden until registration.
-  insight: Users need a fully responsive, assistive-technology friendly site with easy access to key information.
+  insight: "**Users need a fully responsive, assistive-technology friendly site with easy access to key information.**"
 ideation:
   summary: Using **How Might We questions**, I brainstormed different approaches to rethinking the pet adoption flow.
   title: "How might we..."